openembedded/openembedded-core/meta/recipes-devtools/rust/README-rust.md

 ## What doesn't:

- - Using anything but x86_64 as the build environment
+ - Using anything but x86_64 or arm64 as the build environment
- - rust (built for target) issue #81
+ - rust (built for target) [issue #81](https://github.com/meta-rust/meta-rust/issues/81)

 ## What's untested: